Table of Contents

 If your insurance company denies your wildfire claim, don’t panic.
 Your insurer is required to provide a written explanation for denying your claim.
 Review this document carefully to understand the reasons for the denial.
 Common reasons may include insufficient documentation, exclusions in your policy, or disputes over the extent of the damage.
 Identifying the basis of the denial is critical to planning your next steps.

 If you believe your claim was unfairly denied, you may file a complaint with the California Department of Insurance.
 It’s also a good idea to consult a wildfire attorney.
 They can thoroughly review your policy and denial letter to identify errors or unfair practices.
 They can also negotiate with your insurer to resolve disputes.
-If necessary, they can represent you in court to ensure you receive the compensation you deserve.
-Additionally,
+If necessary, they can represent you in court to pursue compensation for your losses.

 How Long Do I Have To File A Wildfire Insurance Claim?